aaronkjones/blog/content/blog/noobs-term.md

 ## Features

-With Tmux come many benefits including, persistance (session resumption across disconnects or reboots) and terminal multiplexing (window splitting, tabbing).
-If you've ever been working on a remote system over SSH or a local system and had your connection drop or computer restart, you know the frustration of having to start over.
-With Tmux sessions, once you reconnect you can reattach to your session and resume working.
+Tmux provides many benefits including, persistence (session resumption across disconnects or reboots), terminal multiplexing (window splitting, tabbing), and much more.
+If you've ever been working on a remote system over SSH and had your connection drop or computer restart, you know the frustration of having to start over.
+With Tmux, once you reconnect you can reattach to your session and resume working.

 ![resume after close](../../static/img/21_41_31.gif)
 Resuming session after close